GreyGnome/EnableInterrupt/README.md

 enableInterrupt- Enables interrupt on a selected Arduino pin. disableInterrupt - Disables interrupt on the selected Arduino pin.
 ```
-*_What's New?_ Tue Jun 23 06:47:10 CDT 2015 Version 0.7.0 of the library has
+*_What's New?_ Tue Jun 23 06:47:10 CDT 2015 Version 0.8.0 of the library has
 been released.
-This release includes compiler directives that allow you
+This release includes a compiler directive that allows you
-to eliminate unneeded ports and memory allocations, to more efficiently
-utilize code and static RAM.
-See https://github.com/GreyGnome/EnableInterrupt/wiki/SaveMemory
-for the new features.*
+to query a variable and know which pin triggered the interrupt
+(sorry, this capability is not available on the Due).
+See https://github.com/GreyGnome/EnableInterrupt/wiki/Usage#Determine the Pin That Was Interrupted.

 The EnableInterrupt library is a new Arduino interrupt library, designed for
 all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based